Tondo (historical polity): Gold as a currency

 Trade among the early Filipinos and with traders from the neighboring islands was conducted through Barter.
 The inconvenience of barter later led to the use of some objects as medium of exchange.
 Gold, which was plentiful in many parts of the islands, invariably found its way into these objects that included the Piloncitos, small bead-like gold nuggets/bits considered by the local numismatists as the earliest coin of ancient Filipinos, and gold barter rings.

 The Piloncitos a type of gold ingots are small, some are of the size of a corn kernel—and weigh from 0.09 to 2.65 grams of fine gold.
 Large Piloncitos weighing 2.65 grams approximate the weight of one mass.
 Piloncitos have been excavated from Mandaluyong, Bataan, the banks of the Pasig River, and Batangas.
 That gold was mined and worked here is evidenced by many Spanish accounts, like one in 1586 that said:

-Other than Piloncitos, the people of Tundun also used the Barter rings, which is gold ring-like ingots.
+Other than piloncitos, the people of Tondo also used the Barter rings, which is gold ring-like ingots.
 These barter rings are bigger than doughnuts in size and are made of nearly pure gold.
-Also, they are very similar to the first coins invented in the Kingdom of Lydia in present-day Turkey.
 Barter rings were circulated in the Philippines up to the 16th century.